django-import-export/django-import-export/docs/getting_started.rst

 Customize widgets
 -----------------

-``ModelResource`` creates field with default widget for given field type.
-If widget should be initialized with different arguments, set ``widgets`` dict.
+``ModelResource`` creates a field with a default widget for a given field type.
+If the widget should be initialized with different arguments, set the ``widgets`` dict.

-In this example widget for ``published`` field is overriden to use different date format.
+In this example widget, the ``published`` field is overriden to use a different date format.
 This format will be used both for importing and exporting resource.

 ::